-What is Canthoplasty, or Cat Eye Surgery?
+What is a Canthoplasty, or a Cat Eye Surgery?

 The technical terminology used to describe cat eye surgery is canthoplasty.
 This is because the procedure essentially changes the “lateral canthus,” which is the outer corner of the eye where the eyelids meet.
 Canthoplasty is designed to give patients a sort of cat eye lift, creating a more exotic and sexy eye shape.

-The exact treatment plan varies from patient to patient based on Dr. Daneschmand’s observations during your consultation as well as your own desired results.
-However, most canthoplasty surgeries involve a combination of Botox, fillers, and both a temporal and endoscopic brow lift.
+The exact treatment plan varies from patient to patient based on Dr. Daneshmand’s observations during your consultation as well as your own desired results.
+However, most canthoplasty surgeries involve a combination of Botox, dermal fillers, and both a temporal and endoscopic brow lift.
 A temporal brow lift repositions the eyebrow, while an endoscopic brow lift elevates the tissue of the eyebrow.

 How Soon After a Blepharoplasty Can You Have a Canthoplasty?

-Most patients return to their normal, everyday activities about 7-10 days following their blepharoplasty procedure.
+Most patients return to their normal, everyday activities about a week following their blepharoplasty procedure.
 At around two weeks post-op, the majority of swelling and bruising around the eye will resolve.
 You should see the final result of your blepharoplasty at around six weeks.
 Once you are completely healed and the results of your surgery are evident, it may be safe to go forward with a canthoplasty.
 To be safe, however, we recommend waiting at least two months before undergoing another facial procedure.

 The same timeline applies for a canthoplasty, with 7-10 days rest time, two weeks healing time, and about six weeks for the results to completely set in.
 Recovery from either or both surgeries may involve mild to moderate pain, swelling, and bruising of the eye area.
 Pain medication should help with any discomfort you may experience.
 During the recovery period, you may also need to wear bandages and your vision may be blurry for a short time before it returns to normal.

-How Long Does Canthoplasty Last?
+How Long Does a Canthoplasty Last?

 A canthoplasty is the most permanent way of lifting the eyes.
 Most patients can expect results to last at least ten years or more.
 However, even plastic surgery cannot stop the hands of time completely.
 There are a number of personal factors that affect the lifespan of cat eye surgery.
-These factors include things like:

 - The aging process